 Not all actions are supported on all systems.
 You will get an error message and a return value of 1 when attempting an unsupported action.

-The "initialize" option takes a project name (and, optionally, following source and target VCCS types) and generates a Makefile that will sequence various steps of a repository conversion.
+The "initialize" option takes a project name (and, optionally, following source and target VCS types) and generates a Makefile that will sequence various steps of a repository conversion.
 It also generates stub lift and options files.
-This is meant to be run in an empty work directory, and it is an error to do 'initialize' where any of these files already exist.
+This is meant to be run in an empty work directory, the tool will refuse to step on any of these files that already exist.
 Afterwards, you will need to set some variables in the Makefile; read its header comment.

 The 'tags' option, run from within a repository directory, returns a list of the repository’s release tags.